Open modal

 For simplicity’s sake, we’re going to refer to any four-sided shape, with two sets of parallel sides and four 90-degree corners as a rectangle, so a perfect square would also fall into this category.

-As you might expect, most of the items we create for drawers, shelves and so on are four-sided.
-While we like to think that our cabinetry is perfectly made and every space it perfectly symmetrical, that’s not always the case which can affect the fit.
+As you might expect, most of the items we create for drawers, shelves, tables, desks, flooring spaces, and more, are four-sided.
+While we'd all like to think that our cabinetry is perfectly made, and every space it perfectly symmetrical, that’s not always the case and can affect the fit of a liner/mat.

 How to make sure you get the measurements right!